 Tempe has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Arizona State University is known for it's academic work in the following disciplines:

-Arizona State University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Economics, and Communications.
+Arizona State University's most influential alumni faculty include professors and professionals in the fields of Business, Communications, and Criminal Justice.
 Here are some of Arizona State University's most famous alumni: